vacuousgrimoire/vacuousgrimoire.github.io/docs/tables/treasure/potions/taste.md

+---
+description: The taste of a potion, too, provides a hint to its contents, so re-roll or handpick as appropriate.
+Another good table to roll twice: Predominantly one flavor, with notes of another.
+---

 # Interesting Potion Taste
+The taste of a potion, too, provides a hint to its contents, so re-roll or handpick as appropriate.
 Another good table to roll twice: Predominantly one flavor, with notes of another.

 | d66 | Taste |
 | - | - |